day8/re-frame/docs/CodeWalkthrough.md

     (:time-color db)))
 ```

 Like I said, both of these queries are trivial.
+See todomvc for more interesting ones.

 ## View Functions (domino 5)